floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

   ],
 )

-ABC size measures the size of a service given the assignments, branches, and conditions in the code.
+ABC size measures the size of a microservice given the assignments, branches, and conditions in the code.
-A lower value indicates a smaller service, which is generally preferred.
+A lower value indicates a smaller microservice, which is generally preferred.
-In @abc_size_statistics, we see that the extrema of the ABC size metric are quite high for all scenarios, indicating that some services are significantly larger than others.
+In @abc_size_statistics, we see that the extrema of the ABC size metric are quite high for all scenarios, indicating that some microservices are significantly larger than others.
-As the number of services in the decomposition of @scn_logical_contributor is quite small, it has the least variation in the ABC size metric, with a mean value of 153.
+As the number of microservices in the decomposition of @scn_logical_contributor is quite small, it has the least variation in the ABC size metric, with a mean value of 153.
-The other scenarios have mean ABC size values ranging from 24 to 67, indicating that the services in these decompositions are on average smaller in size, but with more variation.
+The other scenarios have mean ABC size values ranging from 24 to 67, indicating that the microservices in these decompositions are on average smaller in size, but with more variation.

-@complexity_statistics shows the cyclomatic complexity of the services in the decomposition.
+@complexity_statistics shows the cyclomatic complexity of the microservices in the decomposition.
-A lower value indicates a simpler service, which is generally preferred.
+A lower value indicates a simpler microservice, which is generally preferred.
 The statistical values for the complexity metric are similar to the ABC size metric, with the mean complexity values ranging from 21 to 59, with @scn_logical_contributor being an outlier with a mean complexity value of 135.
 ABC size and complexity are closely related, as they both measure the perceived complexity of the code, but they do so in different ways.